 TL;DR Anime Geek predicts that My Hero Academia Season 7 release date will be in 2024 due to the historical release pattern and the time typically required for anime production.
 Read more below for a much deeper dive!

 The My Hero Academia Season 7 anime TV show will continue in the aftermath of the Paranormal Liberation War when Izuku Midoriya aka Deku has left U.A.
 High.
-Even as hero society declines, Deku continues the fight against the League of Villains with the help of pro heroes like All Might even as All For One and Tomura Shigaraki prepare for the final war.
+Even as hero society declines, Deku continues the fight against the League of Villains with the help of pro heroes like Star and Stripe and All Might even as All For One and Tomura Shigaraki prepare for the final war.

 Anime Geek is predicting that the My Hero Academia Season 7 release date will be in 2024.
 (Please see the Boku no Hero Academia Season 7 release date predictions section below for more details.)